 - John Irving of Robgill (died in 1593 at the Battle of Dryfe Sands, the last clan battle fought on Scottish soil) was the progenitor of The Irvings & Irvines in Ireland

 - Christopher Irving of Robgill & Annan third son, Edward Irving of Hirdrigs had a son, Francis Irving of Dumfries (d.
 1633) who was the progenitor of The Irvings of Gribton & Dumfries.
-The current owner of the Tower & House at Bonshaw family line descends from the Irvings of Dumfries line within this branch.
+The current owner of Bonshaw Tower & House descends from a junior line within this branch of the Clan.

 - John Robert Irving of Bonshaw (d.
 1839) did not have any male heirs.
 One of his daughters married a John Winter, they emigrated to Australia, and this line became the Winters in Australia until William Irving Winter changed his name in 1894/96 to Winter-Irving.